Thermorefringent noise in crystalline optical materials: Depolarization from thermorefringent noise

 Note that cross-correlations can be computed the same way and will have the same dependence on $S_{\tilde{u} \tilde{u} (\Omega)}$.
 These equations are valid for any crystalline mirror Bragg stack operated near the quarter wavelength stack condition, for any crystalline material whose in-plane optical anisotropy is small (i.e $\abs{\Delta n}\ll 1$).
 They thus describe crystalline mirrors currently being considered for all precision optical instruments.

 The plot for the relative power spectral density for one particular coating system (AlGaAs/GaAs) is shown in \cref{fig:PSD_mirror}.
 The material parameters are given in \cref{tab:material_params}.

 Note that the estimate here depicts an alternating stack of identical AlGaAs/GaAs layers, which may not be optimal from the perspective of reducing thermorefringent noise.
 As in the case of amorphous coatings, where the thin-film stack structure can be optimized~\cite{Gor08} to reduce thermo-optic noises, it may also be possible to optimize the stack structure of crystalline coatings to optimize thermorefringent noise.
+The thermorefractive and thermorefringent noises of the coating are also compared to the Brownian noise, which has a phase noise power spectral density $S_\text{cBr}(\Omega) \simeq (2\pi/\lambda)^2(4k_\text{B} T / \pi r_0^2 \Omega E)(1 - \sigma - 2\sigma^2) \phi d$~\cite{Hong:2012jv,Tait:2020xpg}.
+Here the coating thickness is $d = \SI{6}{\um}$ and the coating loss angle is $\phi = \num{1e-5}$.
+The approximation symbol indicates that the effect of the light penetration into the coating has been ignored, as has the disparity in the mechanical parameters of the coating and substrate (we chose typical values of $E = \SI{100}{\giga\pascal}$ for the Young modulus and $\sigma = 0.2$ for the Poisson ratio).